 The MOU is a legally non-binding international instrument.
 It aims to achieve and maintain a favourable conservation status for migratory sharks based on the best available scientific information and taking into account the socio-economic value of these species for the people in various countries.

-Currently seven species of sharks are listed in Annex I of the MOU:
+Currently 29 species of sharks are listed in Annex I of the MOU:

 Annex I is open for further listings of species which may include any of the migratory species, subspecies or populations in the Class Chondrichthyes (sharks, rays, skates and chimaeras).